-- CONTINUING STUDENTS Registration for classes will begin March 20, 2023.
-The term is "2023 Summer CED: Grad Ed" Early registration is required as courses may be closed because of large enrollment or canceled before the course starting date if enrollment is low.
+- CONTINUING STUDENTS Registration for classes will begin March 18, 2024.
+The term is "2024 Summer COE: Grad Ed".
+Early registration is required as courses may be closed because of large enrollment or canceled before the course starting date if enrollment is low.
 Please call the Office of Graduate Studies in Education at 402.467.9077 if you have any questions.
-Registration deadlines can be found on our Graduate Education Academic Calendar. - To register, go to Student Self-Service.
+Registration deadlines can be found on our Graduate Education Academic Calendar & page 5 of Summer Course Schedule. - To register, go to Student Self-Service.
 Log in with your Doane username and password.
 In self-service, you can access student planning to search for classes, register for classes, drop and add classes, and check your grades, financial aid, program, account balance, transcripts and schedule.
 Additional instructions found here: Registration Step-by-Step - If you have trouble logging in with your student ID or password, please contact the Service Center at help@doane.edu.
 Their telephone number is 402.826.8411. - If you have not been enrolled for a period of 2 or more years, you may need to contact the graduate office to reactivate your student record before you can register.
 You can email MED@doane.edu for reactivation.